baublet/w8mngr-legacy/README.md

 For example, the food log will incorporate its own recipe and food search, navigating across days, and so on.
 But I want to do this in a lightweight manner with a small footprint, rather than incorporate the behemoth JS frameworks like Angular or Express.

+In that vein, you might notice that this site is only optimized for mobile at the moment!
+That is intentional.
+I will add the appropriate CSS for desktop versions later, but since this application will mostly be used on cell phones, I wanted to fully optimize it and have a working version (from top to bottom) for mobile *before* any desktop enhancements.

 I settled on Vue.js because it's beautiful, and is easy to use with Rails.
 More on that in upcoming versions.
 React is great, so I will eventually use it on a project or two, but Vue.js struck me as the perfect tool for this job.

 ## Demo